casact/chainladder-python/docs/modules/development.rst

   >>> prediction = estimator.predict(new_data)

 Predictors are intended to create new predictions.
-All IBNR models are predictors though the ``predict`` method is seldom invoked.
-This is because actuarial reserving techniques tend to not hold out data when parameterizing a model.
-Additionally, we're typically not trying to generalize the model to any reserving time period, but rather to the specific reserve valuation under review.
+It is not uncommon to fit a model on a more aggregate view, say national level, of data and predict on a more granular triangle, state or provincial.

 Parameter Types
 ---------------